Acceptance effect on the $N_{\rm t} N_{\rm p}/N_{\rm d}^2$ ratio of light nuclei coalescence yields as a probe of nucleon density fluctuations: Introduction

 Light nuclei production is well modeled by nucleon coalescence~\cite{Butler:1963pp,Sato:1981ez,Csernai:1986qf,Dover:1991zn,Scheibl:1998tk,Chen:2003qj,Oh:2009gx}.
 It has been predicted by the coalescence model that large net-baryon number fluctuations affect the production rate of light nuclei~\cite{Sun:2017xrx,Sun:2018jhg}.
 For example, the production of tritons (\rt) would be enhanced relative to that of deuterons (\rd) when there are extra fluctuations in the neutron density because a triton contains two neutrons (\rn) whereas a deuteron contains only one.
 As a result, the compound ratio of $\Ratio$ involving the multiplicities of protons ($N_\rp$), deuterons ($N_\rd$) and tritons ($N_\rt$) would be enhanced.
 Similarly for the production of helium-3 ($\he$) and the ratio of $N_{\he} N_\rn/N_\rd^2$ with respect to extra fluctuations in the proton density.

 Following Ref.~\cite{Sun:2017xrx,Sun:2018jhg,Sun:2017ooe}, the deuteron average multiplicity density in the coalescence model is given by

-where the protons and neutrons are assumed to be at thermal equilibrium with an effective temperature $T_{\rm eff}$ and $A=(\frac{2\pi}{m_N T_{\rm eff}})^{3/2}$ is a shorthand notation ($m_N$ is nucleon mass).
+where the protons and neutrons are assumed to be in thermal equilibrium with an effective temperature $T_{\rm eff}$ and $A=(\frac{2\pi}{m_N T_{\rm eff}})^{3/2}$ is a shorthand notation ($m_N$ is the nucleon mass).
 Here and henceforth, $\bar{n}$ stands for average density.
 The neutron density fluctuations are denoted by